What is Somaliland? | Bitesize Geopolitics: The Geopolitics of Somaliland

 Geopolitics: The Geopolitics of Somaliland

-Somaliland is considered stable by local standards, having its own constitution, currency, elections, military and police.
-Were Somaliland recognised as a state, it is estimated it would be the fourth poorest country in the world as of 2012.
+Somaliland is considered stable by local standards, having its own constitution, currency, elections, military, and police.
+Were Somaliland recognized as a state, it is estimated it would be the fourth poorest country in the world as of 2012.

 Given its position overlooking the Gulf of Aden and the nearby Bab-El-Mandeb Strait, through which roughly 10% of the world’s seaborne oil flows each year, Somaliland’s geostrategic position is important, and this has drawn the interest of many states.
-Though Somaliland is not recognised by any other country, it does have relations with many states, such as Kenya, Pakistan, Turkey, the US, UK and Germany.
+Though Somaliland is not recognized by any other country, it does have relations with many states, such as Kenya, Pakistan, Turkey, the US, the UK, and Germany.

-Somaliland also has strong ties with neighbouring Ethiopia which date back to the beginning of the battle for its independence.
-Given its reliance on the port of Djibouti in neighbouring Djibouti for its trade, Ethiopia, in partnership with the UAE’s DP World and Somaliland, are developing the Berbera Corridor, a trade and logistics corridor that runs from Ethiopia to the port of Berbera in Somaliland.
+Somaliland also has strong ties with neighboring Ethiopia which date back to the beginning of the battle for its independence.
+Given its reliance on the port of Djibouti in neighboring Djibouti for its trade, Ethiopia, in partnership with the UAE’s DP World and Somaliland, are developing the Berbera Corridor, a trade and logistics corridor that runs from Ethiopia to the port of Berbera in Somaliland.